Partikson History, Family Crest & Coats of Arms

 The ancient Scottish name Partikson was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
 The original bearer of the name lived in Cumberland.

 The surname Partikson was first found in Cumberland, where they held a family seat from very early times some say at the time of the Norman Conquest of England by Duke William of Normandy in 1066 A.D.

-Important Dates for the Partikson family
+Early History of the Partikson family

 This web page shows only a small excerpt of our Partikson research.
 Another 182 words (13 lines of text) covering the years 1034, 1413, 1671 and 1634 are included under the topic Early Partikson History in all our PDF Extended History products and printed products wherever possible.

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Partikson has been spelled Patrickson, Partickson, Patricksone, Patricksoun, Patryckson and many more.

 Early Notables of the Partikson family (pre 1700)